Giants clashed, sparks flew, which resulted in The Ashes

 The original Ashes urn rests at the cricket museum of the Lord’s cricket ground © Getty Images

-130 years ago, the on-field gamesmanship of WG Grace so incensed Fred ‘Demon’ Spofforth that it produced a bowling spell that scorched The Oval.
+August 26, 1882.
+The on-field gamesmanship of WG Grace so incensed Fred ‘Demon’ Spofforth that it produced a bowling spell that scorched The Oval.
 As the English batting was cremated in the fire, The Ashes came into being.
 Arunabha Sengupta looks back at the day that gave birth to the most famous and enduring of all cricketing rivalries.

 “I just taught the young lad a valuable lesson,” WG Grace maintained.